JustinDFuller/justindfuller.com/content/posts/2022-10-09_just_say_no_to_helper_functions.md

 <!--more-->

 I open LeetCode to find a practice problem.
-Despite my ten years of experience and Staff engineer title, I fail to comprehend all but the easiest problems.
+Despite my ten years of experience, I fail to comprehend all but the easiest problems.
 Instead of questioning my life and career choices, I choose a simple "Two Sum" problem.

 The prompt says, "given a set of integers, I must determine if any two of them sum to a third integer, `n`."